nghdavid/miaosha/README.md

 2. If consumer determined the user as standby, consumer would send the user id to redis list
 3. After 10 mins time limit, waiting queue would send the user id to payment consumer
 4. Payment consumer would check whether the user has paid or not
-5. If the user doesn't pay, the stock would be released and be given to standby user.
+5. If the user doesn't pay, the stock would be released and be given to standby user

 ## Turn on EC2 instances and ElastiCache before each selling event starts
 - Use CloudWatch EventBridge to schedule Lambda to turn on and off general instances
 - Use Schedule Action in auto scaling group to scale out instances
 ## Continuous Delivery
-- Implement continuous deployment by GitHub Actions, Docker Hub, Docker Compose to automatically update app versions in general instances.
+- Implement continuous deployment by GitHub Actions, Docker Hub and Docker Compose to automatically update app versions in general instances

 ## Load Test
+Miaosha website must be capable of handling high traffic.
+I implemented a load test to check the max WebSocket connections and miaosha API QPS.

+- Number of WebSocket connections
+  * Horizontal Scaling
+  * Vertical Scaling
+- Miaosha API QPS
+  * Horizontal Scaling
+  * Vertical Scaling

+I implemented a load test to check the max socket connections with both horizontal and vertical scaling and compared two scaling results & costs.

-Concert ticket selling website must be capable of handling high traffic.
+Concert ticket selling website must be capable of handling high traffic

 I use WebSocket to confirm if a user is still on the page or in the queue, so I implemented a load test to check the max socket connections with both horizontal and vertical scaling and compared two scaling results & costs.